MicrosoftDocs/mixed-reality/mrtk-unity/configuration/getting-started-with-mrtk-and-xrsdk.md

 > [!IMPORTANT]
 > OpenXR in Unity is only supported on Unity 2020.2 and higher.
->
-> Currently, it also only supports x64 and ARM64 builds.
+> It also only supports x64, ARM, and ARM64 builds.

 1. Follow the [Using the Mixed Reality OpenXR Plugin for Unity](/windows/mixed-reality/develop/unity/openxr-getting-started) guide, including the steps for configuring XR Plugin Management and Optimization to install the OpenXR plug-in to your project.
 Ensure that the following have successfully installed:
    1. XR Plugin Management